sbadia/puppet-ldn/README.md

     r10k puppetfile install Puppetfile

-Commit and push:

-    git commit -am"[vpn] Do something on the VPN" git push origin HEAD

 Update the puppet from the repository and apply:

     # Update the puppet master from the git repo: